What to expect in this article

 Source: justETF Research

-- Gold in particular has been shown to have a weak historic correlation with unexpected inflation.
-Its reputation as an inflation hedge is largely driven by a single, stratospheric 200% return in 1980.
+• Gold in particular has been shown to have a weak historic correlation with unexpected inflation.
+Its reputation as an inflation hedge is largely driven by its stratospheric return 1979.

 MSCI vs asset classes: Max. performance